sarachitgaran/sarachitgaran.github.io/README.md

 - **Support Google analytics**: you can trace the traffics of your homepage by easy configuration.
 - **Responsive**: this homepage automatically adjust for different screen sizes and viewports.
 - **Beautiful and Simple Design**: this homepage is beautiful and simple, which is very suitable for academic personal homepage.
-- **SEO**: search Engine Optimization (SEO) helps search engines find the information you publish on your homepage easily, then rank it against similar websites.
+- **SEO**: Search Engine Optimization (SEO) helps search engines find the information you publish on your homepage easily, then rank it against similar websites.

 ## Quick Start